Back to All Events

 Maria Brown: Why Are National Marine Sanctuaries Important to Our Nation?

 The federal government budget at NOAA has been slashed.
 What does this mean for our Nation's most significant marine areas and the wildlife they protect?
-Please join us as we hear from Maria Brown, former Superintendent of the Greater Farallones and Cordell Bank National Marine Sanctuaries.
-Come to learn about our local National Marine Sanctuaries, some of the most biologically diverse marine ecosystems in the world.
-How do cetaceans depend on these marine protected areas?
-What exactly are the regulations and what projects are underway meant to restore cetacean populations?
-Importantly, how can we all help safeguard these vital habitats?
-If there was ever a time to be better informed of marine policy and protection, it is now!
+We heard from Maria Brown, former Superintendent of the Greater Farallones and Cordell Bank National Marine Sanctuaries.
+She educated us about our local National Marine Sanctuaries, some of the most biologically diverse marine ecosystems in the world, and how cetaceans depend on these marine protected areas.
+She also helped educate us about the regulations and what projects are underway that are meant to restore cetacean populations.
+Most important, Maria informed us on how can we all help safeguard these vital habitats.
+Maria was also kind enough to share presentation slides for those that may be interested.

 BIO